shreyas10p/loadbalancer/README.md

 Load balancer consists of 5 servers.

-First two servers belongs to the host www.hostaddress1.com
+First two servers belongs to the host 1 with DOMAIN : hostaddress1
 - localhost:8081
 - localhost:8082

-The following two servers belongs to the host www.hostadress2.com
+The following two servers belongs to the host 2 with DOMAIN: hostadress2
 - localhost:9081
 - localhost:9082

-The following server belongs to the host www.hostadress3.com
+The following server belongs to the host 3 with DOMAIN: hostadress3
 - localhost:8083

 The loadbalancer routes the request based on the host of the client request.